Cat Wanders Into Third-Grade Class — And Decides He's Never Leaving

 Seeing the cat's playful curiosity had caused her kids to become more excited to be in class.

 Ivaşcu's students used to run and horse around in the classroom between lessons.
-Now, with a cat around to engage them, they have been better able to stay focused.
-Even the morning bell has a more pleasant ring to it — all thanks to Tombi.
+But with a cat around to engage them, they became better able to stay focused.
+Even the morning bell had a more pleasant ring to it — all thanks to Tombi.

 "The children come on time to school, and they are taking care of Tombi," Ivaşcu said.
 "This is good for them."

-Not only does the cat now have a safe place to sleep and spend his days, with bowls full of food and water to call his own, he has dozens of new friends looking out for his best interests.
-Ivaşcu has taken Tombi to the vet to make sure he's healthy and gotten him vaccinated.
+Not only did the cat have a safe place to sleep and spend his days, with bowls full of food and water to call his own, he had dozens of new friends looking out for his best interests.
+Ivaşcu took Tombi to the vet to make sure he's healthy and gotten him vaccinated.